eroncevich/hopper/README.md

 Hopper is a goal-directed static analysis tool for languages that run on the JVM.
 It is a much-improved and more feature-ful version of [Thresher](https://github.com/cuplv/thresher) written in Scala rather than Java.

+This is an extended version of Hopper, adding in dependency analysis for Framework Relevant Slicing

 Installation
 ------------
 Hopper requires [sbt](http://www.scala-sbt.org/download.html) 0.1 or later.